fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 After the first blow, everything on the Earth will be destroyed.
 And the heavens will be rolled up.

+An earthquake will flatten the earth; mountains, rivers, valleys and depressions, all will disappear.
+A flat earth will re-emerge, which will be the 'Mah-shar', i.e., the Place of Gathering.

+The sun, moon and stars also will lose their lustre and light.

     The day when, We shall roll up the heavens as a recorder rolls up a written scroll.
 As We began the first creation We shall repeat it.
     Quran, surah Al-Anbiyaa (The Prophets) 21:104